-AN ARTICLE about soil solarization for weed control, the practice of covering beds or fields with plastic to keep down unwanted plants, caught my attention last summer.
-It was published on the Cooperative Extension’s online home called extension.org and was written by University of Maine doctoral candidate, and she’s my guest on the radio show and podcast.
+AN ARTICLE about soil solarization for weed control, the practice of covering beds or fields with plastic to keep down unwanted plants, caught my attention in the summer of 2018.
+It was published on the Cooperative Extension’s online home called eXtension.org and was written by University of Maine doctoral candidate, and she was my guest that winter on my radio show and podcast.

-I know: This isn’t a winter project, but I’m mapping my new year’s garden plans now, and mastering this powerful tool for better organic weed control is key on my wishlist–and maybe yours.
+I know: This isn’t a winter project, but I was mapping my new year’s garden plans then, and mastering this powerful tool for better organic weed control was key on my wishlist–and maybe is on yours.

 Dr. Sonja Birthisel completed her PhD at the University of Maine in late 2018, where she was a postdoctoral research associate focused on helping farmers by studying practical solutions for issues posed by climate change, weed management and more.
 That included the subject of soil solarization that many of us gardeners use, too, in the name of weed suppression.
 I was excited to hear what she learned that we can all benefit from, including the subject of the effects of clear versus black plastic.

-Read along as you listen to the Jan.
-7, 2019 edition of my public-radio show and podcast using the player below.
-You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
+Read along as you listen to the January 7, 2019 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Spotify or Stitcher (and browse my archive of podcasts here).

 soil solarization for weed control, with sonja birthisel